TheDigitalCatOnline/blog_source/pelican/content/python-oop-tdd-example-part2.markdown

 I'm not that happy to poke into the `Binary` class implementation setting the `_value` attribute, but this is the only way to change the value of the underlying `Binary` class.
 If the `Binary` class had a `set()` method we could call it through `super()`, and I cannot directly set it through `__init__()` because I need to check the overflow condition.

 With this code I get a surprising result of 37 passed tests, while 14 still refuse to let me call it a day.
-This is however misleading, as many tests assume the `SizeBinary` object correctly performs comparision, which is not the case, as shown by the failure of the `test_binary_equality_checks_bits` test.
+This is however misleading, as many tests assume the `SizeBinary` object correctly performs comparison, which is not the case, as shown by the failure of the `test_binary_equality_checks_bits` test.

 This was done on purpose, to show you that writing tests is not something that automatically guarantees you to have correct code.
 As a matter of fact, in this case tests like